Monk Montgomery: Biography

 Born in Indianapolis, Indiana, United States, into a musical family, Monk had three brothers and a sister.
 His older brother Thomas played drums, and died at 16.
 Monk gave his younger brother Wes (1923–68) a tenor guitar when Wes was 11 or 12.
 The youngest brother, Buddy (1930–2009) played piano and later took up the vibraphone.
 Their younger sister, Ervena (Lena), also played piano.
 Monk himself did not take up the double bass until he was 30, after hearing one of Wes' groups perform.

 The three brothers released a number of albums together as the Montgomery Brothers, also playing together on some albums credited to Wes.
-Also Buddy and Monk recorded many albums together in their group The Mastersounds.
+In addition, Buddy and Monk recorded many albums together in their group The Mastersounds.

 Montgomery is perhaps the first electric bassist of significance to jazz, taking up the Fender Precision Bass in 1952 or ‘53, after replacing Roy Johnson in the Lionel Hampton Orchestra.
 He said his biggest influences as a bassist were Jimmy Blanton, Ray Brown, and Charles Mingus.
-Monk played electric bass with his thumb (brother Wes, played electric guitar with his thumb, also) and adapted his jazz playing from double bass to electric.
+Monk played electric bass with his thumb (brother Wes similarly played electric guitar with his thumb) and adapted his jazz playing from double bass to electric.
 In the 1960s, he took up Fender Jazz Bass, playing with a felt pick.